Fast weak-KAM integrators for separable Hamiltonian systems: Long time behavior in the periodic case

 \end{pr}

-\begin{proof} The existence of $\overline H$ and of $u^*$ is exactly the content of the weak-KAM theorem (see \cite{FaKAM,Fathi} for the autonomous case, and \cite{cis} for the time periodic case).
+\begin{proof} This result is very standard and a complete proof can be found in \cite{Fathi}.
+The existence of $\overline H$ and of $u^*$ is exactly the content of the weak--KAM theorem (see \cite{FaKAM,Fathi} for the autonomous case, and \cite{cis} for the time periodic case).
 The second assertion is a consequence of the fact that

 for all continuous bounded functions $u$ and $v$ on $\R^n$, where $|\cdot |_{\infty}$ denotes the $L^\infty$ norm on $\R^n$. \end{proof}